larryschirmer/url-shortener/docs/README.md

 ### Response

+Headers:

+    { "token": jwt-token }

+Body:

     { "success": true }

 ## Set Favorite

 Uses the `linkId` param to mark a link as favorite.
+Links can only be favorited by the user that created them.

 ### Request

-`PUT /user/favorite/:linkId`
+`PUT /slug/favorite/:linkId`

     curl -X PUT 'http://localhost:1337/slug/favorite/:linkId' \
         -H 'Authorization: Bearer jwt-token'